Thndr

 7 ★

 The app acts before you worry.
 When the market drops, instead of showing a red number, it pulls up your original goal and says: you're still on track.
 Context before reaction.
-That's what separates a platform that helps people invest from one that helps them stay invested.
-Alpha v2 is being built toward this.
+That's the difference between a product that gets you to invest and one that keeps you invested – and it's what Alpha v2 is being built toward.

 5 ★